MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-JitConfiguration.md

 ## PARAMETERS

 ### -Identity
-The Name parameter specifies the ??? that you want to modify.
-There's one one ??? named "Jit" in the organization.
+The Identity parameter specifies the JIT configuration that you want to modify.
+There's only one JIT configuration named "Jit" in the organization.

 ```yaml
 Type: PolicyIdParameter